-Join the Global Campaign
+Join the Global Call-to-Action

 to accelerate Sustainable Development Goals

-for COVID-19 Recovery & Resilience
+towards COVID-19 Recovery & Resilience

 Seven Rights-based Imperatives to